Cerithioidea

 The Cerithioidea is a superfamily of marine, brackish water and freshwater gastropod containing more than 200 genera.
 The Cerithioidea are included unassigned in the subclass Caenogastropoda.
 The original name of this superfamily was Cerithiacea, in keeping with common superfamily endings at the time.

+Morphology

+Many cerithioids, as well as some former cerithioids now assigned to other superfamilies, have a "cerithiform" shell.
+This is a high-spired and regularly coiled shell with a small aperture and a well-developed anterior canal/sinus/notch.
+There are often strong spiral rows of knobs and tubercles, or axial ridges.

+Some families have different shell morphologies.
+Planaxidae have a lower spire than typical cerithioids.
+Siliquariidae are uncoiled/irregularly coiled.
+Turritellidae lack the well-developed anterior canal.

+Internally, cerithioids share a number of features, though some are also present in other superfamilies.
+These are a complex midgut, open pallial gonoducts, aphallate males (i.e. lacking the male copulatory organ), glandular ovipositors and epiathroid/dialyneurous nervous systems.

 Ecology

 Cerithioidea is a very diverse superfamily.
 Its species can be found worldwide mainly in tropic and subtropic seas on rocky intertidal shores, seagrass beds and algal fronds, but also in estuarine and freshwater habitats.
 The freshwater species are found on all continents, except Antarctica.
 They are dominant members of mangrove forests, estuarine mudflats, fast-flowing rivers and placid lakes.

 Fossil record

 Their fossil record of this superfamily can be traced back as far as the early Triassic but they began radiating mainly during the Cretaceous.

 Taxonomy

 The Cerithioidea are presumed to be monophyletic (one lineage).
 However the phylogenetic relationships between its families are still under investigation because mitochondrial recombinant DNA sequences failed to resolve these questions.